smartsentryai/SentryAPI/README.md

             'company_name': <Same as before>
             'Site_Id' : <Sentry ID/Site ID, if it already exists.
 If not, not needed to send this attribute>
             'Version': 'V2', # For new calls.
-            'person' : true,  # Can be true or false 'vehicle' : true # Can be true or false
+            'person' : 'true',  # Can be true or false 'vehicle' : 'true' # Can be true or false }
-        }
     }